Logical reasoning pre-employment assessment tests for recruitment

 2. Best-in-class reports enabling to shortlist your candidates fast using flexible criteria

-- At Assess Candidates, employers can make their hiring decisions with confidence through an easy-to-use ATS.
+- At Assess Candidates, employers can make their hiring decisions with confidence through an easy-to-use hiring assessment platform.
 You can view candidate performance in two ways:

 - One: An overview of all individual candidate results for your hiring campaign that have applied for each vacancy.